Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Could be a lot fucking better, too. *Something* was pinning him, and though he could muster enough of a heave to make it shift, the result was a rain of dust and a warning grumble from the weight of rubble above him.

-Then, the voice of an unlikely guardian angel in his ear. *”ABBOTT, WARHORSE.
-You in there, sir?”*
+Then, the voice of an unlikely guardian angel in his ear. *"ABBOTT, WARHORSE.
+You in there, sir?"*

 Costello turned his head and managed to get the light on his helmet to turn on.
 There was a cavity of some kind under the broken concrete, and he wasn’t alone.
 Grim, tense faces slathered white with concrete dust or smeared with blood grimaced as his lamp lit them up.

-“Yeah...We’re here, ‘Horse.
-Got a few alive in here with me.”
+"Yeah...We’re here, ‘Horse.
+Got a few alive in here with me."

-*“Injuries?”*
+*"Injuries?"*

-“Suit says I broke a rib….Legs pinned.
+"Suit says I broke a rib….Legs pinned.
 I can still feel them, don’t know if they’re broken.
-Hurts tryin’ to move ‘em.”
+Hurts tryin’ to move ‘em."

-*“Everyone else?”*
+*"Everyone else?"*

-Costello gave up on trying to squirm out from under the beam pinning him and scrutinized the men around him. “...Hard to say.
+Costello gave up on trying to squirm out from under the beam pinning him and scrutinized the men around him. "...Hard to say.
 So far, so good.
-Lots of injuries…” He found a face he recognized.
-“Perez!
-Roll call!”
+Lots of injuries…" He found a face he recognized.
+"Perez!
+Roll call!"

-*“Rog.
+*"Rog.
 I’ve got your suit beacon.
-You’re in pretty deep.”*
+You’re in pretty deep."*

 Costello felt a little swell of pitch-black humor.
-“Oh...we’re all in it pretty deep,” he chuckled grimly.
-“I don’t know if we have anything immediately life-threatening - ”
+"Oh...we’re all in it pretty deep," he chuckled grimly.
+"I don’t know if we have anything immediately life-threatening - "

-*“You do.
+*"You do.
 We’re on the way.
 Try not to move too much.
-Did you Crude up?”*
+Did you Crude up?"*

 No problem there.
-“Already done.
-Suit’s got me swimmin’.”
+"Already done.
+Suit’s got me swimmin’."

-*“Expect painkillers.”* There was a warning light, and suddenly…
+*"Expect painkillers."* There was a warning light, and suddenly…

-Oh yeah. “...Oh...man.
-Pain successfully killed.”
+Oh yeah. "...Oh...man.
+Pain successfully killed."
 Suddenly, holding his head up was a problem.

-“Wish I had some’a that right now,” Perez groaned.
+"Wish I had some’a that right now," Perez groaned.

-Costello nodded vaguely. “...How’s our roll-call?”
+Costello nodded vaguely. "...How’s our roll-call?"

 It wasn’t great.
 But it could have been worse.
 And help was coming.